 Why Did I Pick Capture One Pro and Affinity Photo?

-Though there are other alternatives to Photoshop (PS) and Lightroom (LR), all the others felt like there was something compromised.
+Though there are other alternatives to Photoshop (PS) and Lightroom (LR), I’ve always felt like the others compromised on some aspect or the other… Ease of use, familiarity with Photoshop.
 They didn’t feel quite right, especially with a few decades of Photoshop use.

 Capture One Pro, on the other hand, has never felt like a compromise to me, and after some setting up, Affinity Photo feels the same way to me too.
-They’re both solid tools that have well-thought-out interfaces, full-feature sets, wide capabilities, graphics card accelerated performance, uncompromising image quality, and in some instances, they even improve on features that Adobe came up with.
+They’re both solid tools that have well-thought-out interfaces, full-feature sets, wide capabilities, graphics card accelerated performance, uncompromising image quality, and in some instances, they even improve on features that Adobe came up with (although that may be set to change with Adobe’s 2023 AI Generative fill beta release).

 My workflow starts with processing images that I’ve captured during a shoot in batches, so let’s get into Capture One Pro first.